Standards in the Supply Chain

 We will fulfil our commitment to paying the appropriate taxes that we owe by seeking to pay the right amount of tax (but no more), at the right rate, in the right place at the right time.
 We aim to do this by ensuring that we report our tax affairs in ways that reflect the economic reality of the transactions we actually undertake in the course of our trade.

 We believe tax havens undermine the UK’s tax system.
-As a result whilst we will trade with customers and suppliers genuinely located in places to secure a tax advantage, and nor will we take advantage of the secrecy that many such jurisdictions provide for transactions recorded within them.
+As a result, whilst we will trade with customers and suppliers genuinely located in places considered to be tax havens we will not make use of those places to secure a tax advantage.

 Our accounts will be prepared in compliance with tis policy and will seek to provide all that information that users, including HM Revenue & Customs, might need to properly appraise our tax position.
 We will review this policy with our accountants annually to ensure that it is complied with.